Sander-TB/blog-posts/terminal_commands.md

 If you need to move into a directory which name contains a space, use “\\” before you type any spaces.

-Otherwise, you can just press tab to cycle trough all your directories untill you find the one you need, then press enter.
+Otherwise, you can just press tab to cycle trough all your directories until you find the one you need, then press enter.

 <br>